saubhagya12k4/activity_monitor/README.md

 ## 🎨 Customization

 ### Replace the Mouse GIF
-Simply replace `wired-flat-1315-computer-mouse.gif` with your preferred animation.
+Simply replace `mouse.gif` with your preferred animation.

 ### Modify Popup Appearance
 Edit `styles.css` - look for `.popup-content` and related classes.